Development and discovery of SSRI drugs: Development history

 Before the discovery of SSRI drugs, the treatments for mood disorders were relatively limited.
 Now, however, there are dozens of antidepressants on the market for the treatment of depression.
 Monoamine oxidase inhibitors (MAOIs) and tricyclic antidepressants (TCAs) were the first drugs to be developed for the treatment of depression, dating back to the early 1950s.
-Because of their undesirable adverse-effect profile and high potential for toxicity, due to their non-selective pharmacological effects, strict regiments were needed for taking the drugs, which limited their use.
-Because of this, researchers looked for other alternatives with similar effectiveness but fewer adverse effects e.g. drugs that did not cause cardiac conduction abnormalities in overdoses or had the tendency to cause seizures, which led to the discovery of the SSRI drugs.
+Because of their undesirable adverse-effect profile and high potential for toxicity, due to their non-selective pharmacological effects, strict regimens were needed for taking the drugs, which limited their use.
+Because of this, researchers looked for other alternatives with similar effectiveness but fewer adverse effects e.g. drugs that did not cause cardiac conduction abnormalities in overdoses or have the tendency to cause seizures, which led to the discovery of the SSRI drugs.
 The SSRIs are the most significant class of antidepressants marketed in recent years and are one of the major medicinal discoveries of the last few decades.
 SSRIs were the first drugs to establish a theoretical pathophysiological role for 5-HT in affective illnesses and in the broad spectrum of anxiety disorders.
 Likewise, they were the first to confirm the inhibition of neurotransmitter re-uptake as an important therapeutic principle.

 The SSRIs are the first rationally designed class of psychotropic medications.
 The strategy behind rational drug design is to develop a new drug that is capable of affecting a specific biological target, or in this case a special neural site of action (uptake pumps, receptors), while trying to avoid effects on other site of actions.
 The goal in such development is to produce pharmacological agents that are more efficacious, safer and better tolerated than older medications.